fsasvari/laravel-uploadify/README.md

 ## Installation

+### Step 1: Install package

-To get started with Laravel Uploadify, execute Composer command to add the package to your project's dependencies:
+To get started with Laravel Uploadify, execute Composer command to add the package to your composer.json project's dependencies:

 ```
 composer require fsasvari/laravel-uploadify